signalogic/SigSRF_SDK/mediaTest_readme.md

     - disabling packet logging and post-analysis, which takes extra processing time.
 If needed these can be turned on temporarily without FTRT enabled
     - minimizing or pausing threads for other applications, non-related networking, and Linux housekeeping / background

-See section [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) above for more information about avoiding worker thread pre-emption and warning messages that appear when it happens.
+See [Bulk Pcap Performance Considerations](#user-content-bulkpcapperformanceconsiderations) above for more information about avoiding worker thread pre-emption and warning messages that appear when it happens.

 <a name="HashSums"><a/>
 ### Hash Sums